shaiyon/SubredditBot/README.md

 ## Abstract

 This project is a reddit bot that generates coherent, humorous responses to a user prompt when invoked.
-For text generation, it employs the state of the art GPT-2 language model developed by OpenAI with tensorflow, fine-tuned with reddit comment data from a set of subreddits.
+For text generation, it employs the state of the art [GPT-2](https://openai.com/blog/better-language-models/) language model, fine-tuned with reddit comment data from a set of subreddits.
 I wrote a script to clean and encode reddit comment data for modeling, and am currently adjusting model hyperparameters for optimum generation.
 Additionally, I am developing a bot that will reply to any comment on reddit containing the bot's name, using the text in the comment as the prompt for generation.
 All of the code is extremely modular, and replicating my results very easy!

 ## Motivation